4 Weeks Pregnant Ultrasound

 Early Pregnancy Symptoms – 4 Weeks Pregnant

-Whilst it is common not to experience any pregnancy symptoms at 4 weeks pregnant, the same pregnancy hormones (like hCG) that gave you a positive pregnancy test can cause these pregnancy symptoms:
+Whilst it is common to experience no pregnancy symptoms at 4 weeks pregnant, the same pregnancy hormones (like hCG) that gave you a positive pregnancy test can cause these 4 weeks pregnant symptoms:

 During early pregnancy, your progesterone levels- or pregnancy hormone levels- increase.
 The rise in progesterone slows down your body’s digestive system, causing bloating and constipation.